 They highlight the full breadth of design disciplines

 Abduzeedo isn’t just for digital design inspiration.
-Instead, they highlight everything from photography to architecture.
+Instead, they highlight everything from photography to architecture, allowing you filter by categories such as tutorials, typography, 3D, editorial design, and illustration.
 And as any creative knows, breadth and variety of inspiration can stimulate whole new ways of approaching any problem.

 A wide variety of formats